Show code cell source

 )

-As we can see, the population activity tracks very well the current head-direction of the animal.
 Question : are neurons constantly tuned to head-direction and can we use it to predict the spiking activity of each neuron based only on the activity of other neurons?

-To fit the GLM faster, we will use only the first 3 min of wake
+To fit the GLM faster, we will use only the first 3 min of wake.

 wake_ep = nap.IntervalSet(

-start=wake_ep.start[0], end=wake_ep.start[0] + 3 * 60
+start=wake_epochs.start[0], end=wake_epochs.start[0] + 3 * 60

 )

 To use the GLM, we need first to bin the spike trains.
-Here we use pynapple
+Here we use pynapple.

 bin_size = 0.01